gyubeomim/lidar_closest_distance_detector/README.md

 # Lidar Closest Distance Detector(LCDD) ROS package.

-This module can calculate the closest distance using Convex Polygon of Lidar Point Cloud.
+This module can calculate the closest distance to the nearest obstacle using Convex Polygon of Lidar Point Cloud.

 It's completely working on ROS.